Nanotechnology Could Treat Lymphedema

 The drug the researchers used, S-(-)-Bay K8644 or BayK, normally targets L-type calcium channels that enable the skeletal, cardiac, and endocrine muscles to contract.
 In effect, the application of BayK throughout the body would lead to convulsions and spasms.

 Using nanoparticles designed to drain into lymphatic vessels after injection focuses the drug solely into the lymphatic vessels, draining the injection site.
 As a result, the drug is available within lymphatic vessels at a locally high dose.
 When lymph is eventually returned into the circulation, it’s diluted in the blood so much that it doesn’t affect other systems in the body, making the drug for lymphedema applications both targeted and safe.

-“Lymphatic tissues work like river basins — regionally you have vessels that drain the fluid out of your tissues,” said Susan Thomas, Woodruff Associate Professor of Mechanical Engineering in the Parker H. Petit Institute for Bioengineering and Bioscience.
+“Lymphatic tissues work like river basins — regionally you have vessels that drain the fluid out of your tissues,” said Susan Thomas, Woodruff Professor and Associate Professor in the Woodruff School and faculty member in the Parker H. Petit Institute for Bioengineering and Bioscience.
 “This method is like putting nanoparticles in the river to help the river flow better.”

 The research is the perfect blend of Dixon’s and Thomas’ respective expertise.
 Dixon’s lab has been studying how lymphatics function in animal models for years.
 Thomas engineers nanoparticle drug delivery technologies that deploy in the lymphatic system.

 “He develops analysis tools and disease models related to the lymphatic system, and I develop lymphatic-targeting drug delivery technologies,” Thomas said.
 “Tackling lymphedema as a widely prevalent condition for which there are no efficacious therapies was the perfect opportunity to leverage our strengths to hopefully move the needle on developing new strategies to serve this underserved patient population.”